skyde/Interaction/README.md

 Keyboard layout is also Colemak Mod DH, an alternative to qwerty. https://colemakmods.github.io/mod-dh/

-I also use a Kinesis Advantage 2 LF, a nice ergo keyboard.
+I also use a Kinesis Advantage 2 LF, a nice ergonomic keyboard.

 # Footpedals